Cut the fabric other than quilt pieces. (How to use the Iron-On Fabric Appliqué Contact Sheet.)

 Evenly iron the entire contact sheet to affix it to the wrong side of the fabric.

 With the iron on a medium temperature setting (140 to 160 °C (284 °F to 320 °F)), press each part of the sheet for about 20 seconds (the length of time differs depending on the material).

 Be sure to apply pressure on the top of the backing and push out any air between the sheet and fabric.

-- Before attaching the contact sheet to the fabric, use a piece of the sheet to test attach it.
-If any problems occur when test attaching, use different material.
+- Before attaching the contact sheet to the fabric, use a piece of the sheet to test attaching it.
+If any problems occur when testing attaching, use different material.

 - Leaving the iron in the same place for too long may scorch or melt the material.